 Virtual colonoscopy is one option used to screen for colon cancer.
 Discuss your colon cancer screening options with your doctor to determine whether virtual colonoscopy is the right option for you.

-Virtual colonoscopy is used to screen for colon cancer in people who are at least 50 years old and at average risk of the disease.
+Virtual colonoscopy is used to screen for colon cancer in people who are at least 45 years old.

 Your doctor may suggest virtual colonoscopy if you:

 You aren't a candidate for virtual colonoscopy if you have:

 Studies have shown that virtual colonoscopy has detection rates similar to those of traditional colonoscopy for cancer and most polyps of biological importance.